Cheung Wai Ki

-Cheung Wai Ki (born 22 January 1990) is a Hong Kong football player who played as a midfielder for Citizen in the Hong Kong Women League and for Brisbane Roar in the Australian W-League.
-She also represents Hong Kong internationally in football and in futsal.
+Cheung Wai Ki (born 22 November 1990) is a Hong Kong professional football player who plays as a midfielder for Kitchee in the Hong Kong Women League.
+She also represents Hong Kong internationally in both football and futsal.

 Club career

 Citizen

 After being in the Hong Kong Rangers youth system, Cheung helped Citizen win their 3rd Hong Kong Women League title in the 2014–15 season, and was the league's top scorer with 31 goals.

 Brisbane Roar

 In September 2017, Cheung signed a one-year deal with Brisbane Roar for the 2017–18 W-League season.
 She made her debut in the first round, playing the full match in a 3–1 victory over Sydney FC and providing the cross for Brisbane Roar's second goal of the match.
 In her second match, on 5 November 2017, she was involved in Brisbane Roar's only goal in a 4–1 loss to Perth Glory, but in the end the goal was officially credited to Clare Polkinghorne who headed it after it came off Cheung's back.
 At the end her contract, after playing 10 matches, Cheung was not re-signed by Brisbane Roar and left the club.